danielrusso/firefox-proton-supercharger/README.md

 3. You may optionally set `toolkit.legacyUserProfileCustomizations.stylesheets` in `about:config` to `false`.
 4. Restart Firefox.

+### To-Do

+1. Add smooth transitions for hover states.
+2. Test on Windows.

 ### Bugs, Feature Requests, Pull Requests, etc.

 Please feel free to file an issue with any of these requests.
 I am happy to review pull requests as well.